Battle of Trebbia (1799): Allied Army

-The Austro-Russian army commanded by Field Marshal Suvorov was organized into three columns on 18 June.
-General Rosenberg led the mostly Russian First and Second Columns while General der Kavallerie Melas directed the mostly Austrian Third Column.
+The Austro-Russian army commanded by Field Marshal Suvorov was organized by him into three columns on 18 June.
+General Rosenberg directed the mostly Russian First and Second Columns,—at the Second Column he exercised tactical control over its right-hand units,—Lieutenant General Ivan Ivanovich Förster was an actual commander of the whole Second Column, while General der Kavallerie Melas directed the mostly Austrian Third Column.
 The Austrian forces numbered 9,851 foot and 4,586 horse while the Russians counted 16,219 infantry and 2,000 Cossacks.
 These numbers amounted to 32,656 and did not include artillerymen.
 The figures in brackets represent Austrian casualties.
-The First Column on the right was headed by an Advance Guard under Major General Pyotr Bagration which included the Dendrygin, Kalemin, Lomonosov and Sanaev Combined Grenadier Battalions, two battalions of the Bagration Jäger Regiment, Grekov and Posdeev Cossack Regiments and six squadrons of the Austrian Karaczay Dragoon Regiment Nr.
+The First Column on the right was headed by an Advance Guard under Major General Pyotr Ivanovich Bagration which included the Dendrygin, Kalemin, Lomonosov and Sanaev Combined Grenadier Battalions, two battalions of the Bagration Jäger Regiment, Grekov and Posdeev Cossack Regiments and six squadrons of the Austrian Karaczay Dragoon Regiment Nr.
 4 [62].
 Lieutenant General Yakov Ivanovich Povalo-Schveikovsky led an infantry division consisting of two battalions of the Rosenberg Grenadier Regiment, one battalion each of the Dalheim and Schveikovsky Musketeer Regiments and six squadrons of the Austrian Lobkowitz Dragoon Regiment Nr.
 10 [107].

 Rosenberg personally accompanied the Second Column in the center.
-The division commander was Lieutenant General Förster and his infantry was made up of two battalions each of the Miloradovich and Tyrtov Musketeer Regiments and one battalion each of the Baranovsky, Förster and Jung-Baden Musketeer Regiments.
+The division commander was Förster and his infantry was made up of two battalions each of the Miloradovich and Tyrtov Musketeer Regiments and one battalion each of the Baranovsky, Förster and Jung-Baden Musketeer Regiments.
 The cavalry contingent was formed from the Molchanov Cossack Regiment and six squadrons of the Austrian Levenehr Dragoon Regiment Nr.
 14 [76].

 The Third Column under General der Kavallerie Melas was made up of a division under Feldmarschall-Leutnant Ott and a reserve under Feldmarschall-Leutnant Michael von Fröhlich with attached artillery [64].
 Ott's division included four battalions of the Nádasdy Nr.
 39 [565] and two battalions of the Mittrowsky Nr.
-40 [198] Infantry Regiments, the Mihanovich Serbian Free Battalion [260], the 6th Battalion of the Banater Grenz Infantry Regiment [115], six companies of the D'Aspre Jäger Battalion, the Semernikov Cossack Regiment and six squadrons of the Archduke Joseph Hussar Regiment Nr.
+40 [198] Infantry Regiments, the Mihanovich Serbian Free Battalion [260], the 6th Battalion of the Banater Grenz Infantry Regiment [115], six companies of the d'Aspré Jäger Battalion, the Semernikov Cossack Regiment (Semernikov and Molchanov Cossacks were led by Major-General Andrei Ivanovich Gorchakov) and six squadrons of the Archduke Joseph Hussar Regiment Nr.
 2 [152].
 Fröhlich's reserve consisted of the Morzin [29], Paar [109], Pertusi [106], Schiaffinatti [37], Weber [62] and Wouwermanns [102] Grenadier Battalions.
 A second source stated that there were 17,000 Russians and 20,000 Austrians present and added three battalions of the Fröhlich Nr.
 28 Infantry Regiment, six squadrons of the Württemberg Dragoon Regiment Nr.
 8 [2] and listed seven rather than six Austrian grenadier battalions.
-This source also named as brigade commanders, Johann I Joseph, Prince of Liechtenstein for the grenadiers, Ferdinand Johann von Morzin for the Nádasdy, Mittrowsky and Württemberg Regiments and Friedrich Heinrich von Gottesheim for the D'Aspre, Mihanovich, Banater and Archduke Joseph units.
+This source also named as brigade commanders, Johann I Joseph, Prince of Liechtenstein for the grenadiers, Ferdinand Johann von Morzin for the Nádasdy, Mittrowsky and Württemberg Regiments and Friedrich Heinrich von Gottesheim for the d'Aspré, Mihanovich, Banater and Archduke Joseph units.